Okay Things to Ask LB

 Where did your headspace come from?

 The House had to be expressly created by the system together.
 The Void just organically grew up around us over the years.
-Miranda argues that it's a manifestation of our subconscious.
-Biff theorized that it's made of dead system members, and unfortunately it looks like they're both right.
+Biff theorized that it's made of a bunch of buried awfulness, or dead stuff.
+We'll see if he's right!

 SECTION V: Being Us